eggshell/rotisserie-talk/Application Overview/02_slide.md

 * Unfortunately, there is no good solution in node.js for recording raw twitch streams (that I am aware of; If you know of one, let me know!).
-* Luckily, there is a python package called Livestreamer which makes this pretty easy.
+* Luckily, there is a python package called livestreamer which makes this pretty easy.
 * For each stream, we concurrently spawn a livestreamer process to record a second or two of footage, wait a few seconds, then kill it.